 Plan to phase out cage eggs … in 15 years

-“We are pleased to see the independent panel has acted on the science,” says RSPCA Australia CEO Richard Mussell.
+“We’re pleased to see the independent panel has acted on the science,” says RSPCA Australia CEO Richard Mussell.
 “The overwhelming scientific evidence base shows that it is impossible to meet the welfare needs of hens in these small, barren wire cages.

 “We do, however, want to see the transition period considerably shortened.
-We understand transitions take time, but every year it takes is another year that millions of smart, curious, social hens are confined to cages with less than an A4 sheet of paper in floor space.”
+We understand transitions take time.
+But every year it takes is another year that millions of smart, curious, social hens are confined to cages with less than an A4 sheet of paper in floor space.”

 The draft recommendations were only made public after Australian Greens animal welfare spokesperson Senator Mehreen Faruqi forced the government to release the details.

-“This process has been going on in some form or another since 2013, so there has been plenty of time for the industry to change their practices,” she says.
-“It’s time for action.”
+“This process has been going on in some form or another since 2013,” she says.
+“So there has been plenty of time for the industry to change their practices.
+It’s time for action.”

-“Countries around the world have already phased out cages or have a plan to do so, including most OECD countries,” Senator Faruqi says.
-“Industry does not need up to 15 years to transition away from battery cages.
+“Countries around the world have already phased out cage eggs or have a plan to do so,” Senator Faruqi says.
+“Including most OECD countries.
+Industry does not need up to 15 years to transition away from battery cages.
 It can and it should happen faster.”